Bayfield in winter

 The ice caves at Mawikwe Bay draw visitors from around the region.

-The Rittenhouse Inn was Wisconsin's first B&B and is its best-known.
+The Rittenhouse Inn was Wisconsin's first B&B and one of its best-known.
 It rents 12 rooms in the 1890 main inn; seven in the 1908 Chateau Boutin, five blocks away; and the 1910 Arts & Crafts-style Rittenhouse Cottage, one block away.

 Many rooms have whirlpools and/or fireplaces.
 Continental breakfast is included; a full breakfast is extra, plus tax and 20 percent gratuity.